DigeratiT/Get_clean_Data_Week_3/codebook.md

     d.
 Various mean and std features following.

 4. Final step transforms combine_mean dataset into a combined_tbl table, and then the average of each variable for each activity and each subject is calculated.
 The result is saved as final_mean.txt, using comma (",") as separator.

+Files attached:

+1. run_analysis.R - R script performing all the operations.
+2. final_mean.txt - the result dataset
+3. getdata_projectfiles_UCI HAR Dataset.zip - the initial downloaded zip file containing original data.
+4. Readme.md - basic information about the script
+5. Codebook.md - more detailed information on the operations performed and datasets